TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 * **Restrictive** Everyone except the people you restrict can use audio.
 * **DJMode** Only people with the role AudioDJ can use audio.

-**Examples**
+### Examples:

-* `!setup audio-mode` - Start the setup wizard for setting up your servers audio mode, this is also done in the normal `!setup` steps.
+* `!setup audio-mode`
+  - Start the setup wizard for setting up your servers audio mode, this is also done in the normal `!setup` steps.
-* `!setup audio-mode Off ` - Turns off audio for your server
+* `!setup audio-mode Off `
+  - Turns off audio for your server

 ***